"Kate McKinnon"

 So you're licking cherries off your stuff.

-So we're driving back upstate in your Volvo Stage.
+Wow.
+So wait, so we're driving back upstate in your Volvo Stage.

-Well, that depends on the traffic on the G dot.
+It depends on the traffic on the GW.

 I must.